telerik/reporting-docs/knowledge-base/asp-dot-net-core-error-the-type-initializer-for-telerik-reporting-cache-lock.md

 ## Description

+How can I handle the `The type initializer for Telerik.Reporting.Cache.Lock threw an exception` error in ASP.NET Core projects?

+## Cause

-In ASP.NET Core projects targeting the .NET Core framework if the __Telerik Reporting__ assemblies are referred locally, as References instead of NuGet packages you may get the following error.
+In ASP.NET Core projects which target the .NET Core framework and if the Telerik Reporting assemblies are referred locally as References instead of NuGet packages, you may get the `The type initializer for Telerik.Reporting.Cache.Lock threw an exception` error.

-## Error Message
-__'The type initializer for Telerik.Reporting.Cache.Lock threw an exception'__

 ## Solution

-Telerik Reporting assemblies depend on external assemblies that get added automatically when referred from NuGet packages.
+The Telerik Reporting assemblies depend on external assemblies that get added automatically when referred from NuGet packages.
+When the Reporting assemblies are referenced directly, you have to add these dependencies manually.

-When the reporting assemblies are referenced directly, these dependencies should be added manually.
-The particular error is due to the lack of the **_System.Threading.AccessControl_** assembly.
-If you add it, there will be another error related to other missing assembly and so on.
+The particular error is due to the lack of the `System.Threading.AccessControl` assembly.
+If you add it, another error related to another missing assembly will occur.

-You may get the list of the dependencies for **Telerik.Reporting**, **Telerik.Reporting.Services.AspNetCore**, etc. if you open the packages in the NuGet Package Manager in Visual Studio.
+To get the list of the dependencies for `Telerik.Reporting`, `Telerik.Reporting.Services.AspNetCore`, and so on, open the packages in the NuGet Package Manager in Visual Studio.

-Our strong recommendation is to add Telerik Reporting assemblies as NuGet packages.
-Note that you may create a [local NuGet repository](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) and download there the NuGet packages.
-If this is not an option, you need to add also the necessary dependencies manually (check the packages in the NuGet Package Manager as suggested above).
+It is strongly recommened that you add the Telerik Reporting assemblies as NuGet packages.
+Note that you can create a [local NuGet repository](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) and download the NuGet packages in it.
+If this is not an option, add the necessary dependencies manually too after checking the packages in the NuGet Package Manager as previously suggested.